ninagroop/ninagroop/content/home/index.md

   unfailing as ocean waves.
 featuredimage: shifaaz-shamoon-okvxy9tg3ky-unsplash.jpg
 ---
-## Encountering Your Heart to Live with Joy and Purpose
+## Life Coaching to Help You Live a Life of Joy & Purpose

-With our beliefs, hopes, and dreams, we write the story of our lives, and with our choices, we edit them.
-That process—the writing and the editing—goes on our whole life long.
-At times we may forget the power we have to write and edit, and then we may need some help to remind us.
-Sometimes unwelcome change comes our way and edits our lives for us, and there too, we may need some guidance, imagining how to write the pages after that, reimagining a future.
+Every day we are writing the story of our lives—with our beliefs, hopes, dreams, and choices.
+At times we forget our power to write and edit, and then we may need some help to reconnect us to the truth, and to our own hearts.

+The good news is that your past doesn’t dictate or even predict your future.
+It’s never too late to encounter your heart and renew your life to live with joy and purpose.

+I’m a writer, editor, and life coach, and the three ways of being go hand in hand.
+If you’re stuck, I’m here to help you uncover your hopes and dreams, see the possibilities, and write your next pages.

 ## Featured Blog Posts